One of the many confusing aspects of buying a new TV is trying to understand the technical specifications that the TV manufacturers tell us.

 The frame rate is sometimes added to the end of the picture resolution to describe the frame rate used:

-The higher frame rate will display smoother motion as there are more frames to capture it.
+The higher video frame rate will display smoother motion as there are more frames to capture it.
 This is what determines how smooth the motion will appear on your TV – not the TV refresh rate.

 So, now we understand that the standard refresh rate of TVs is either 50 Hz or 60 Hz, why do we see different TV refresh rates quoted when we go to buy a new TV?